markwragg/markwragg.github.io/drafts/powershell-vs-python.md

 ### Functions

 - Python uses indentation to define the code that belongs to a function.
 PowerShell uses curly braces.
-- In PowerShell a `param()` block can also be used to define function parameters.
+- In PowerShell a `param()` block can also be used to define function input parameters (arguments), with additional validation.

 </div></td></tr>
 <tr width="100%"><th width="20%">Concept</th><th width="40%">PowerShell</th><th width="40%">Python</th></tr>